ARTEMUS

 Custom Bond Periods & Renewals

-Customs bonds in the United States have specific periods and renewal requirements depending on the type of bond and the needs of the importer or other parties involved in international trade.
-Here’s an overview of customs bond periods and renewals:
+Customs bonds in the United States have specific periods and renewal requirements depending on the type of bond and your import needs.
+Here’s an overview:

-Renewal: SEBs are not renewable because they are tied to individual import transactions.
-You must obtain a new SEB for each separate import.
+• Renewal: SEBs are not renewable.
+A new SEB is required for each separate import.

 How To Get A Customs Bond